Getting married in the Netherlands if you live abroad

 • You are not in a registered partnership with anyone else.

 • You are not under guardianship.
-If you are under guardianship, you need permission from the trustee or district judge.
+If you are under guardianship, you need permission from the guardian or district court judge.

-• The municipality verifies that you may marry or enter into a registered partnership with each other.
+• The municipality checks whether you are allowed to marry or enter into a registered partnership.

 Term